 These kids activities at home will not only fight boredom but will also challenge their minds and muscles – releasing all that suppressed energy, leaving you with healthy kids to keep that virus away.

 Keeping kids active physically while they’re at home can be difficult, but it’s essential.
 Remember, kids need to have a minimum hour of physical activity daily.
 Indoor games are a fun and exciting way for kids to be active and release some energy.
-With the usage of items like tape, crepe paper, plastic cups, paper plates, or anything you probably have on hand, kids can play in the luxury of your own homes.
+With the usage of items like tape, crepe paper, plastic cups, paper plates, or anything you probably have on hand, kids can play in the luxury of their own homes.

-Try these creative indoor play ideas and kids activities at home that are easy to set with few simple, inexpensive supplies.
+Try these creative indoor play ideas and kids activities at home that are easy to set with a few simple, inexpensive supplies.

 A simple game of stacking cups would be far too easy for a show like “Minute to Win It.”
 In Stack Attack, you’ll need to create a perfect tower and then restack your cups in a particular fashion to win.
 Don’t knock that tower over or oops … you’re done.
 Get the little ones to help bring and stack cups too!